-Secondhand smoke exposure persists in multi-unit housingSeptember 11th, 2012 by Annie Deck-miller in Health /
+Secondhand smoke exposure persists in multi-unit housingSeptember 11, 2012 by Annie Deck-miller in Medicine & Health / Health

 (Medical Xpress)—A majority of Americans who live in multi-unit housing have adopted smoke-free rules in their private homes but millions remain involuntarily exposed to secondhand smoke in this environment, according to a study published in the most recent issue of the American Journal of Public Health.
 Researchers led by senior investigator Andrew Hyland, PhD, Chair of the Department of Health Behavior at Roswell Park Cancer Institute (RPCI), recommend smoke-free building policies to protect all multiunit residents from secondhand smoke exposure in their homes.